lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 **Answer:** B
 Rationale: Total parameters = (inputs × outputs) + outputs = (4096 × 1000) + 1000 = 4,096,000 + 1,000 = 4,097,000.

 ---

+**Q: If you flatten a 7×7×512 feature map for input to a fully connected layer, how many values do you get?**
+- A) 25,088
+- B) 24,576
+- C) 3,584
+- D) 512

+**Answer:** A
+Rationale: Flattening multiplies all dimensions: 7 × 7 × 512 = 49 × 512 = 25,088 values.

+---

+**Q: How many neurons are typically in the final layer of classification networks trained on ImageNet?**
+- A) 10
+- B) 100
+- C) 1000
+- D) 10,000

+**Answer:** C
+Rationale: ImageNet has 1000 classes, so classification networks like AlexNet, VGG, ResNet have 1000 neurons in their final layer.

+---